How to Develop Your Cloud Migration Strategy

 Cloud migrations require careful planning and thorough preparation.
 There are many factors to consider and details to get right.
 Taking the wrong migration approach can hurt IT performance, and choosing the wrong cloud platform can leave major growth opportunities on the table.

 That’s why it’s important to think hard about your cloud migration strategy.
 Who you work with, what you migrate, and how you do it will impact outcomes for years to come.
-In this post, we discuss the most popular migration strategies that IT leaders are using today.
-We also highlight the AWS Migration Acceleration Program (MAP) program and explain why working with a third-party migration expert is valuable.
+In this blog, we discuss the most popular migration strategies that IT leaders are using today.
+We also highlight the AWS Migration Acceleration Program (MAP) program and explain why working with a third-party cloud migration expert is valuable.

 The 7 Cloud Migration “Rs”